PSIHR/vapebacken45/replit.md

 # Telegram Mini App - Full Stack

 ## Overview
 This project is a full-stack Telegram Mini App providing a comprehensive e-commerce solution within Telegram.
 It features a FastAPI backend, an aiogram Telegram bot, and a React SPA frontend with TailwindCSS, all backed by an SQLite database.
 The app includes a product catalog, shopping cart, order management with various delivery options, and a loyalty program.
 It supports both customer interactions via the Mini App and administrative/courier functionalities through the Telegram bot.
 The brand is "VAPE PLUG," adopting a cyberpunk-inspired aesthetic.
+Production store: https://vaultbtc25.com

 ## User Preferences
 I prefer detailed explanations.